EvansWinner/awesome-line-editors/README.md

 ## led 1

-The one written in Lisp and compiled to Lua)
+This is the "led" that is written in Lisp and compiled to Lua.

 *TBD*

 ## led 2

-The ED.com re-implementation)
+This is the "led" that is a re-implementation of the CP/M ED.com editor.

 Sage Hendricks has a re-implementation if the CP/M ED.com for \*nix systems called "led" (for "leaf context editor") on